 Assisted ventilation with a ventilator (breathing machine) can be lifesaving for some babies.
 However, use of a breathing machine can damage the lung tissue, so this treatment should be avoided if possible.
 Babies may need this treatment if they have:

 A treatment called continuous positive airway pressure (CPAP) may prevent the need for assisted ventilation or surfactant in many babies.
 CPAP sends air into the nose to help keep the airways open.
 It can be given by a ventilator (while the baby is breathing independently) or with a separate CPAP device.

 Babies with RDS need close care.
 This includes:

-The condition often gets worse for 2 to 4 days after birth.
-It often improves slowly after that.
+The condition often gets worse for 2 to 4 days after birth and improves slowly after that.
 Some infants with severe respiratory distress syndrome will die.
-If this occurs, it often happens between days 2 and 7.
+This most often occurs between days 2 and 7.

 Long-term complications may develop due to:

 Air or gas may build up in: